lw8192/Red-Team-Dev/Python/README.md

     from scapy.all import *
 pylibnet: API for libnet, send packets, sniff frames, display libpcap traces.
 Rawsocketpy: low level layer comms at layer 2 using MAC addrs.
+### Process Libraries
 Threading: create threads of a process to improve speed, shares process memory space.
-Note: yu may need to synchronize your threads using a data lock to prevent race conditions
+Note: you may need to synchronize your threads using a data lock to prevent race conditions

     import threading
 Subprocess: create and work with subprocesses to connect to standard pipes, obtain process error codes.
 Note: be careful how you make a call with subprocess (passing user entered input can cause vulnerabilities)

     import subprocess   #no need to install, part of standard Python lib
-Pycryptdome

-    pip install pycryptodome

-Pwntools: exploit dev and CTFs

-    python3 -m pip install --upgrade pwntools
-    apt install python3-pwntools
+### Windows Specific Libraries
 [Ctypes](https://docs.python.org/3/library/ctypes.html): wrap Python around C to interface with the Windows API
 Py2exe: Turn Python into standalone packages